Author: Dr. Jean-Paul Rodrigue

 Disruptions, complete or partial, always result in much more transport demand than supply.
 This should imply a sharp rise in fares, leaving those willing to pay such a high price able to travel or having only the most critical freight being carried.
 However, since airfares or containership slots are booked in advance at a locked price, discretionary travel may remain even when the system is disrupted, particularly when the disruption is over.
 However, demand is still facing severe backlogs.
 Incentives should be provided to remove as much discretionary demand out of the system as possible while the disruption and its consequences last.

 An effective strategy concerns creating a seat swapping market, particularly with the help of information technologies.
 For instance, an airline could contact ticket holders for specific flights and ask them if they could purchase their tickets back at a higher price (or in exchange for a voucher for a future comparable trip) and then resell those tickets at a much higher price on the current market.
-Those willing to travel at the current market price would thus be able to bid for a seat, and those traveling for discretionary purposes being compensated for opting out.
+Those willing to travel at the current market price would thus be able to bid for a seat, and those traveling for discretionary purposes are compensated for opting out.
 Airlines would thus be able to recover some of the substantial losses in revenue they incur during such disruptions by maximizing their revenue on existing flights.
 For humanitarian reasons, such as reuniting families or accommodating persons with medical conditions, seats can also be made available by swapping arrangements between high-priority passengers and those being more flexible.
 A swapping market can also spontaneously emerge through online social networks.

 d.
 Modal shift